-After completing training, users are able to reserve equipment (CD, ITC, AKTA, AUC, robots) via the online ordering system CORES.
+After completing training, users are able to reserve equipment (CD, SPR, ITC, AKTA, AUC, robots, ultracentrifuges) via a Google calendar.
 When scheduling time on equipment, it is important to estimate the correct amount of time needed for the reservation.

 The facility welcomes users from other academic institutions and industry.
 Please contact Giselle for more information.